asiloisad/pulsar-windows-clip/README.md

   </a>
 </p>

 Windows native clipboard is used to copy/paste files.
 Windows-like copy name is used `<name> - Copy (i)<ext>`.
-A cut is not available yet.
+A cut operation is not available yet.

 ## Installation